marigold-dev/training-dapp-4/README.md

 ## Proxy pattern

-Goal is to have a proxy contract that maintain the application lifecycle, it is an enhancement of previous naive solution
+Goal is to have a proxy contract that maintain the application lifecycle, it is an enhancement of previous naive solution.
+We will have to deploy a complete new smartcontract, by this time we are not talking directly to this version.
+Instead, the proxy remains the default entrypoint and keep same address.

 Init